knowledgecode/WebSocket-for-Android/README.md

 Close the socket.

 ## Notes
-At the moment, WebSocket for Android is not supported binary data.
+At the moment, this plugin is not supported binary data.
-Also will not work "wss" URIs on Android 2.x.
+Also maybe the wss protocol will not work on Android 2.x devices.

 ## License
 WebSocket for Android is available under the terms of the MIT license.